Q. What is Amazon Virtual Private Cloud?

 Q. I really want a default VPC for my existing EC2 account.
 Is that possible?

-Yes, however, we can only enable an existing account for a default VPC if you have no EC2-Classic resources for that account in that Region.
-Additionally, you must terminate all non-VPC provisioned Elastic Load Balancers, Amazon RDS, Amazon ElastiCache, and Amazon Redshift resources in that Region.
+Yes, however, we can only enable an existing account for a default VPC if you have no EC2-Classic resources for that account in that region.
+Additionally, you must terminate all non-VPC provisioned Elastic Load Balancers, Amazon RDS, Amazon ElastiCache, and Amazon Redshift resources in that region.
 After your account has been configured for a default VPC, all future resource launches, including instances launched via Auto Scaling, will be placed in your default VPC.
-To request your existing account be setup with a Default VPC, contact AWS Support.
-We will review your request and your existing AWS services and EC2-Classic presence to determine if you are eligible for a default VPC.
+To request your existing account be setup with a default VPC, please go to Account and Billing -> Service: Account -> Category: Convert EC2 Classic to VPC and raise a request.
+We will review your request, your existing AWS services and EC2-Classic presence and guide you through the next steps.

 Q. How are IAM accounts impacted by default VPC?